OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/09-Fingerprint_Web_Application.md

 ### HTML Source Code

 This technique is based on finding certain patterns in the HTML page source code.
 Often one can find a lot of information which helps a tester to recognize a specific web application.
 One of the common markers are HTML comments that directly lead to application disclosure.
-More often certain application-specific paths can be found, i.e. links to application-specific CSS and/or JS folders.
+More often certain application-specific paths can be found, i.e. links to application-specific CSS or JS folders.
 Finally, specific script variables might also point to a certain application.

 From the meta tag below, one can easily learn the application used by a website and its version.
 The comment, specific paths and script variables can all help an attacker to quickly determine an instance of an application.